songokas/arduino-heating-control/libraries/Catch2/docs/configuration.md

-    CATCH_CONFIG_WINDOWS_CRTDBG             // Enable leak checking using Windows's CRT Debug Heap CATCH_CONFIG_DISABLE_STRINGIFICATION    // Disable stringifying the original expression CATCH_CONFIG_DISABLE                    // Disables assertions and test case registration
+    CATCH_CONFIG_WINDOWS_CRTDBG             // Enable leak checking using Windows's CRT Debug Heap CATCH_CONFIG_DISABLE_STRINGIFICATION    // Disable stringifying the original expression CATCH_CONFIG_DISABLE                    // Disables assertions and test case registration CATCH_CONFIG_WCHAR                      // Enables use of wchart_t
+    CATCH_CONFIG_EXPERIMENTAL_REDIRECT      // Enables the new (experimental) way of capturing stdout/stderr CATCH_CONFIG_ENABLE_BENCHMARKING        // Enables the integrated benchmarking features (has a significant effect on compilation speed)
+    CATCH_CONFIG_USE_ASYNC                  // Force parallel statistical processing of samples during benchmarking

 Currently Catch enables `CATCH_CONFIG_WINDOWS_SEH` only when compiled with MSVC, because some versions of MinGW do not have the necessary Win32 API support.